exokitxr/exokit/docs/guides/exportOculusAPK.md

 ## Set default site
 In the Exokit [main.cpp](https://github.com/exokitxr/exokit/blob/f10dadf0013de0a35a5e72046140a0345987ab80/main.cpp#L416) is where you will find the default site that the Exokit APK will load into.
 Change the `jsString` to your site URL or file path.

+# OPTION 1- Docker
+The upside of docker is that it requires minimal environment setup.
+The downside is that is will do _every_ instruction _everytime_ it is ran.

+Building an APK with the Dockerfile is as simple as:

+- `docker pull debian:latest`
+- `docker build -f android.Dockerfile -t exokit .`
+- `docker run exokit cat exokit.apk >exokit.apk`

+# OPTION 2- Manual environment setup

 ## Prerequisites
 Node `11.6.0`